omskscream/ioc/README.md

 # ioc
-Simple IoC-container for Java language
+Simple Inversion of Control container for Java language.